 Intercontinental flights via traditional commercial aircraft are expensive, damaging to the environment and take many hours to complete the journey.
 The Panoramair would cut journey times significantly and offer a more environmentally friendly method of long-distance travel while still allowing passengers to witness Earth’s breathtaking scenery from a large panoramic window.

-The Panoramair concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Panoramair concept was imagined in September 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as a freelance designer.
 Jorge also designed the Xubikoo concept car, animated by machine learning software.